‘Sports Illustrated’ Bombshell Hailey Clauson Flaunts Long, Slender Legs In Pink Lingerie And Sheer Stockings

 “Incredible and perfect pic,” another fan gushed.

-One fan seemed concerned about her comfort level in the photo.
+One fan seemed concerned about her repose while modeling for the photo.

-“I hope you’re comfortable!” they wrote.
+“I hope you’re comfortable!” that person wrote.

 Among the effusive expressions of praise, one fan offered her some drink suggestions.

 “You look like you need a Bloody Mary.
-Try one with wine,” they said.
+Try one with wine,” the follower said.

-But Hailey is probably used to getting this kind of attention from her hundreds of thousands of Instagram followers.
-As The Inquisitr previously noted, she received the same kind of comments when she uploaded a topless snap of herself in which you can just see a hint of the strings on her bikini bottoms.
+Hailey is probably used to getting this kind of attention from her hundreds of thousands of Instagram followers.
+As The Inquisitr previously noted that she received the same kind of comments when she uploaded a topless snap of herself in which a hint of the strings on her bikini bottoms can be seen.

-Based on the caption, it looks like she was lamenting the end of the warm summer weather when she uploaded the post.
+When she uploaded the post, the caption she added seems to say that she had been lamenting the end of the warm summer weather.

 “Summer went by way too fast,” she wrote.

-She’s also known for posting photos in which she’s flaunting her signatures asset, those enviably long legs.
+Hailey is also known for posting photos in which she flaunts her signature assets — those enviably long legs.

-In one of those photos, she’s wearing some tiny cut-off denim shorts as she struts through the streets of New York City during Fashion Week.
-The photo inspired a huge show of admiration from her fans and some of those fans were fellow models.
+In one photo, she’s wearing tiny cut-off denim shorts as she struts through the streets of New York City during Fashion Week.
+The photo inspired a huge show of admiration from her fans, some of whom were fellow models.

 “Legssss,” wrote brunette Brazilian stunner Sofia Resing.